pkese/FsChat/README.md

 # Development

-Note: this is very early release, there will be API changes in the future.
+Note: this an early beta release, there will be API changes in the future, particularly in the naming and specifying GptModels.

 For developing and modifying this library outside of Dotnet Interactive (Polyglot) notebooks, look at [example.fsx](./example.fsx).